SoosheBot/Adding-Data-Persistence-Authors/design/how-to-notes.md

 5. Continue to build out your root folder, and (if you haven't) consider, and map the design of your tables for your migrations. dbDesigner is a decent system.

+## Adding Content

+1. If you haven't, modify your gitignore file to show all the things you want ignored.
+Use a previous project's data, if you need.

+2. Set your dotenv file's port, and then head to index.js to import and set your listening server business.

+3. Import dependencies into your server file and map out your routes.